Facts about Bitdeer Technologies Holding Co (BTDR) Stock that you might not know

 Simply click here to receive it.

 As of the close of trading, BTDR deals in the Technology domain.
-The stock is trading -73.15 percent below its 52-week high and 13.14 percent above its 52-week low.
+The stock is trading -78.31 percent below its 52-week high and 0.00 percent above its 52-week low.
 For example, looking both at the price and the high and low measurements of 52 weeks will give you a clearer picture of the direction the price is heading.
-The firm’s Weighted Alpha is null.
+The firm’s Weighted Alpha is -77.8.
 A positive weighted alpha indicates the firm has done well over the course of the year, whereas one below 0 indicates that the firm has done poorly.

 What Does Bitdeer Technologies Holding Co’s Profitability and Valuation Ratios Tell Us About the Stock?